wirustea/Fast_Invoice/README.md

 ## Train
 ### Data preparation
-Your directory tree should be look like this:
+Your directory tree and label file(json) should be look like this:
 ````bash
 $PROJECT_ROOT/dataset
 ├── 512_train